**A previous version of this article misquoted Skyler Calkins ’20. The article has been updated to correct this error.

-Tournaments are scored based on the production of the entire team, so being at a numerical disadvantage means that the Wolverines face an uphill battle to earn a victory.
+Calkins said that overall points for schools are scored based on the production of the entire team, so being at a numerical disadvantage means that the Wolverines face an uphill battle to earn a victory.
+Regardless, the team has shown strong individual performances.
 In their first meet, Calkins took second, Sophia Ekstrand ’20 won both of her classes in varsity dressage and Sophie Bekins ’21 took third place in her novice equitation flat class.

 The other two riders in the event, Katherine Kihiczak ’21 and Anneliese Ardizzone ’21 also performed well in the meet.
 Team rider Allegra Drago ’21 said that despite individual practicing, there is a sense of teamwork and camaraderie.

-Drago was disqualified from the team’s first show at Hansen Dam because she was disqualified because her horse was unable to go over the jump.
+Drago was disqualified from the team’s first show at Hansen Dam because her horse was unable to go over the jump.
 Drago initially rode a pony and said that her transition from a pony to a horse has been a difficult adjustment, but that she thinks a new horse will help her do better in future shows.